-Great service - It really allows me to get more work done so that I can spend more time with the family when I m at home

-- Actual Business Commuter
+Great service It really allows me to get more work done so that I can spend more time with the family when I met home Actual Business Commuter

 "Our passengers are very impressed with the DSL-speed Internet service.
-Since providing the service we have seen a slight increase in ridership on the route with people interested in riding the WiFi-equipped bus to do work or check the scores of their favorite sports team."
+Since providing the service we have seen a slight increase in ridership on the route with people interested in riding the WiFI-equipped bus to do work or check the scores of their favorite sports team."